 Film and media studies, literary and critical theory, LGBTQ studies, and creative writing (poetry)

-Victorian literature and culture, Dickens studies (Dickens Project faculty), science and literature, history and theory of the novel, body studies, and digital humanities
+Victorian literature and culture, science and literature, history and theory of the novel, body studies, and digital humanities

 Willa Cather Professor of English and Ethnic Studies